jonoyoung/WAMCalc/README.md

 This project is created with the MIT license.
 So feel free to do whatever you want with the app.

 ## Link
-I will add a link soon when I have the writeup on the development of the app.
+Here is the link to the writeup on my website: [Link](https://jyoung.co/posts/wamcalc/)